shankie-codes/arts-impact-data-tech-spec/README.md

 2. [Adds input form and "my data" portal](../master/solutions/2-adds-input-form.md) (MVP).
 Takes the first solution and adds an easy-to-use front-end form so that individual arts projects can upload their own data.
 Also adds a "my data" portal so that arts organisations can manage their own data
 3. [Adds analysis app](../master/solutions/3-adds-analysis-app.md) (MVP).
 Takes the second solution and adds a comprehensive reporting, analysis and data downloading web app

+While we assume that WordPress will form the core of the data store, all interactive sections of the application (i.e. the bulk of Solution 2 and Solution 3) should use a client-side JavaScript framework, such as React or Angular, to ensure the most fluid user experience.

+The platform should provide a first-class user experience on any modern device (desktop, tablet or phone) using modern-ish browsers.
+To focus the developers on implementing features rather than supporting old browsers, the platform should support all [evergreen browsers](http://eisenbergeffect.bluespire.com/evergreen-browsers/) (i.e. Chrome, Safari, Firefox, Opera, Edge) plus Internet Explorer 10 and above.

 ##Solution assumptions

 The following assumptions apply to all solutions: